atrick/atrick.github.io/proposal/voidpointer.md

   these arguments are explicitly converted from VoidPointer.
 I expect these to be cleaned up with proper type system support.

-I don't want to commit these changes as is because it may break code that relies on implicit UnsafePointer conversions and imported types (I've made attempts at fixing this but it's clearly incomplete).
+I don't want to commit all of these changes as-is because it may break code that relies on implicit UnsafePointer conversions and imported types (I've made attempts at fixing this but it's clearly incomplete).
 I'd like to get most of the changes in without actually